 Finally, after years of being asked about the details of my private food tours, here’s a rough guideline of what you can expect on these customized tours that range from a visit to a traditional market to eating Korean-style fried chicken at the Han River Park.
-These are personalized tours where you, the guests, get to pick and choose where and what you want to eat.
+These are personalized tours where you, the guest, get to pick and choose where and what you want to eat while having an experienced food guide to help you every step of the way.

-1. No tourist traps.
+- No tourist traps.
 If you want to dine at all the popular restaurants featured in every brochure or website, this tour is probably not for you.
-Featured restaurants will be local, authentic, and charm.
+Featured restaurants will be local, authentic, and full of charm.
+Some of the most beloved restaurants are hole-in-the-wall places that only locals know about, meaning you’ll travel off the beaten path for some serious authentic eats.

-3. No set cost.
+- No set cost.
 Unlike other tours where you pay everything up front (usually upwards of $100-200 per person), here you only pay for hourly services rendered while also paying for the meals directly, making it hands-down the cheapest tour available with a more hands-on, cultural experience.
-However, if you feel more comfortable paying everything up front to minimize the hassle of dealing with foreign currency, that won’t be a problem.
+However, if you feel more comfortable paying everything up front to minimize the hassle of dealing with foreign currency, that’s not a problem.

-3. No money, no problem (kind of).
-For travelers on a super tight budget, the hourly rate is negotiable because this is a passion project of mine.
-I really enjoy meeting people who are sincerely interested in Korean food.
+- No money, no problem (kind of).
+For travelers on a super tight budget, the hourly rate is negotiable.
+This is a passion project of mine and money is not a top priority.
+My goal is to meet people who are sincerely interested in Korean food and helping them learn about the rich culinary history of Hansik.
 However, due to commute time alone, there are restrictions depending on location and hours of availability.
-Please DM for additional information @ email@example.com
+Please DM for additional information on Instagram or firstname.lastname@example.org

-4. No limitations.
-Each tour is personalized and customized to suit each traveler’s preference, catering and appealing to those who want flexibility.
+- No limitations.
+Each tour is personalized and customized to suit each traveler’s preference, catering and appealing to those who want flexibility, not a set itinerary.
 But the most important thing is certain dietary restrictions, which means letting me know in advance of any allergies etc. so I can plan accordingly.

-5. Current Tour Availability: Mondays, Wednesdays, and Weekends.
-Currently running the following food tours: (a) Street Food Tour @ Gwangjang Market (b) Chicken + Makgeolli Tour @ Ungteori Tongdak, Damotori (c) Korean BBQ (Hanwoo Beef) @ Daedo Sikdang (d) Website Feature Tour.
+- Current Tour Availability: Mondays, Wednesdays, and Weekends.
+Currently running the following food tours: (a) Street Food Tour @ Gwangjang Market (b) Chicken + Makgeolli Tour @ Ungteori Tongdak, Damotori (c) Korean BBQ (Hanwoo Beef) @ Daedo Sikdang (d) Website Feature Tour, which essentially allows you to choose any restaurant that I’ve posted about on the website or SNS channels.
 Each tour is a minimum of three hours.
 Full day tours featuring food + top destinations are available as well.

-**For production or commercial inquiries (i.e. fixer, interpreter), please DM my friend and colleague who is a licensed and well-respected food and culture guide named Jain Song at her Instagram account or the following email address: firstname.lastname@example.org
+- For production or commercial inquiries (i.e. fixer, interpreter), please DM my colleague who is a licensed and well-respected food and culture guide named Jain Song at her Instagram account or the following email address: firstname.lastname@example.org

 Testimonials and reviews: